 AI Virtual Physician

 Created a virtual physician in 48 hours that conducts primary care consults, applies symptom triage logic, and uses structured prompts to escalate emergencies or provide empathetic self-care guidance.
-Built with Next.js, Vercel AI SDK, OpenAI, and Supabase (Auth + Postgres).
+Built with Next.js, Vercel AI SDK, and Supabase.

 Problem